artiscodars/numo-storybook-v3/numo-ui-web/README.md

 # NumoUiWeb

+This project contains:

+-   Numo UI Web component library
+-   Numo UI Web storybook

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+## Numo UI Web component library

+The library contains [Angular](https://angular.dev/overview) components intended for use in Numo services, on desktop clients.

+To build the library, use `npm run build`.
+The build artifacts will be stored in the `dist/` directory.

+All library contents are located under `projects/ngx-numo-ui-web/src/lib/`.

+## Numo UI Web storybook

+This projects contains a [Storybook](https://storybook.js.org) demonstrating the components of the Numo UI Web library.

+To build the storybook, use `npm run build-storybook`.

+To run the storybook instance locally, use `npm run storybook`.
+The storybook will be available at http://localhost:6006/.
+While running, you can edit both the library components and stories and storybook will update on the fly.

+The storybook configuration is located under `projects/ngx-numo-ui-web/.storybook/`.

+The storybook stories are located under `projects/ngx-numo-ui-web/src/stories/`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Running unit tests

 Run `npm run test` to execute unit tests via [Jest](https://jestjs.io).

-## Further help
+## Tailwind CSS

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+This project uses [Tailwind CSS](https://tailwindcss.com) for styling.
+Theming imports and adjustments are located in `projects/ngx-numo-ui-web/src/theme/`.
+Tailwind configuration for the storybook is located in `tailwind.config.js`.